dashaoleynikova31-swt/Mood-Journal/README.md

-# Mood Journal 📝💖
+# Mood Journal
 A simple Python program to track your daily moods.
 ## Features:
 - Add your current mood
 - View all recorded moods
 - Exit the program
 - Provide feedback at the end

-## How to use:
-1. Run the program.
-2. Choose an option: add mood, show all moods, or exit.
-3. Your moods are saved in a list and displayed whenever you want.
-4. Give feedback at the end to make the program even more fun!

-Feel free to fork, improve, and share your Mood Journal!

-#
 print("\nMood Journal\n")
 moods = []

 while True:  # Display menu options
     print("1 - Add the mood")
     print("2 - Show all moods")
     print("3 - Exit")